twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/11-Network-Security/2-07_Security_Onion_NSM.md

 Answer the following questions:

 1. Name two methods for physically connecting an IDS to a network.

-2. Name the two stages of NSM and their processes.
+2. Name the two stages of NSM and their processes. `Detection` and `Response`

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.